la2050/archive/_projects/2015/arts-for-incarcerated-youth-network.md

     additional partners over the coming year.
 Per AIYN operating agreements, funds are shared to cover programming costs, with a portion allocated towards the coordinating and administering of the Network as a whole.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We anticipate this will cost approximately $1.1 million.
-We have a verbal commitment of public funds for nearly half that cost.
-The remainder will be raised from private foundations.
-We have several proposals in development, a few verbal commitments, and are extremely optimistic about the opportunity.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$1,250 gap funding (the difference between the public funding contract and the actual cost to the organizations) for 50 arts modules/year = $62,500\r\n$15,000 AIYN evaluation (includes designing and analyzing evaluation data and benchmarks)\r\n$2,500  community events (with alumni)\r\n$20,000 AIYN coordination (insurance, volunteer clearance management, coordination of modules across sites)"
   How do you plan to scale the success of your proposal?: "As AIYN proves the success of its model, it can provide proof of concept for the permanent embedding of arts programming in the Los Angeles County Probation department.
 With the redesign of LA County's probation model set to begin in 2017, this is a unique opportunity to change the entire system to include arts as a resiliency building tool, and a strategy for long-term employment of young people.  \r\n\r\nWith the existing partnership of the Children's Defense Fund through the Freedom Schools, AIYN is poised to demonstrate its effectiveness on a national scale.\r\n\r\nAdditionally, this can serve as an innovative investment in the creative economy of Los Angeles, serving as a connector to young people eager to work, eager to stay in the community, and eager to contribute.
 By providing them creative economy skills, education in the field (one of the few fields accessible to folks with a record), and access to working professionals to learn of the myriad jobs within creative industries, AIYN is creating a long-term investment in our youth, our economy, our creative spirit, and in Los Angeles.\r\n"
 areas_impacted: ''
 partners: ''